 Climate risk could also be a component of the overall corporate credit risk.
-Graham and Harvey (2001) find that for CFOs, credit ratings are their second-highest concern when determining their capital structure.
 If credit ratings already reflect climate risk, adding climate risk variables would not provide any additional information to the determinants of leverage.
 To verify that our climate risks measures are not mere proxies for credit risk, we add in all our regressions a variable that linearizes the credit ratings from 1 (D) to 20 (AAA) for firms that benefit from a rating and is zero otherwise.
-We find that firms with more favorable ratings have more long-term debt than firms that are poorly rated.31

-Our findings may result from a reverse causality between the credit rating and leverage.
+Firms with more favorable ratings have more long-term debt than poorly rated ones.
+Our findings may result from a reverse causality between credit rating and leverage.
 To address this potential problem, we use an instrumental variables approach.
 In the first stage, we estimate the endogenous variable (CreditRating) as a function of the exogenous variable in the second stage plus an additional instrument.
 Our credit rating variable instrument is based on its means for groups by year/sector/country.
 This instrument is correlated with our credit rating variable, although it is unlikely that the debt level of a given firm will depend on the average rating of the sector for a given year and country once fixed effects are considered.
-Our results are confirmed, and the magnitude of the coefficients of the climate risk measure remains similar for book leverage (Table 2, columns 4 and 5 for CRIS, and columns 9 and 10 for Four Twenty Seven scores).
+Our main results are confirmed, and the magnitude of the coefficients of the climate risk measure remains similar for book leverage (Table 2, columns 4 and 5 for CRIS, and columns 9 and 10 for Four Twenty Seven scores).